obophenotype/upheno/docs/reference/core-concepts.md

 In research settings such as GWAS study annotations, HPO terms are used to annotate variants where a statistically significant change was observed compared to the general population.
 The same is true for many model phenotyping efforts such as [MGI](https://www.informatics.jax.org/mgihome/other/homepage_IntroMouse.shtml), where the situation is even further complicated that the comparator is not "the general population", but a control group.
 In summary, comparators can be:

-- The general population ("wild type" in research)
+- The general population ("wild type" in a lot of biological research)
 - A non-representative sample of the general population (blood glucose values of all diabetes patients, a control group from the same mouse strain)
 - A previous state of a study subject (e.g. [SNOMED](https://confluence.ihtsdotools.org/display/DOCEG/Clinical+Finding+and+Disorder)).

-And the compared charactertistics could be
+The _compared charactertistics_ could describe:

-- Deviating from some notion of normality (abnormal)
+- A deviation from some notion of normality (abnormal), for example a measurement outside the normal range
-- A statistically significant change (including within normal)
+- A statistically significant change (which includes the above, but also statistically significant variation within the normal range)

 No matter how much we want it - concepts describing phenotypic change will be used in many creative ways, and unfortunately, once the data hits your data analysis pipeline, you will likely not know for sure the nature of the comparator.
-Where you can, you should try to figure it out from the metata.
+Where you can, you should try to figure it out from the metadata.

+!!! tip

     _This sounds like bad news_.
 However, keep one thing in mind:
     Phenotype associations (to anything, including genes) are rarely _strictly_ causal.
     Even if a change is observed "compared to some non-representative control" there is likely to be some signal useful for downstream inference - somehow, the "gene has something to do with the phenotype".

 #### The chaotic terminology around "phenotype"